npirard/poc_php_basic_cookie/README.md

 [Php documentation](http://php.net/manual/en/reserved.variables.server.php) indicates some subtleties on those two variables :
 * 'REMOTE_USER' : _The authenticated user._
 * 'PHP_AUTH_USER' : _When doing HTTP authentication this variable is set to the username provided by the user._
 We can notice that the latter one does not state that the username is actually authenticated... subtle.
-Not quite sure why this variable is set when no Authorization header is provided.
+Not quite sure why this variable is set when no Authorization header is provided, nor why the basic authorization header supersedes the session user.

 ### Remove Authorization header
 The Authorization header can also be forcibly removed by the Apache http server configuration